 The power is connected to the DC socket or the terminal block marked IN/OUT.
 If the DC socket is used then the terminal block marked IN/OUT may be used as a power supply output.
-As the PCB uses a bridge rectifier, polarity is not an issue when using wither AC or DC.
+If a DC supply is used then the correct polarity must be used, there is a + next to the terminal block to indicate which terminal is +ve.